Sebaceous carcinoma: Diagnosis

 Due to the variable clinical and histological appearance of SGc, they are often misdiagnosed.
-There is no pathognomonic presentation of SGc often resulting in a delay of diagnosis of months to years.
-The average delay in diagnosis has been reported to be 1.0 – 2.9 years from expected onset of the lesion.
+There is no pathognomonic presentation of SGc, often resulting in a delay of diagnosis of months to years.
+The average delay in diagnosis has been reported to be 1.0 – 2.9 years from the expected onset of the lesion.

 Patients with ocular sebaceous carcinomas present with nonhealing eyelid tumors that are often misdiagnosed for more common benign conditions such as chalazion, blepharitis, conjunctivitis, or other inflammatory conditions.
 Extraocular SGc frequently appears similarly to skin cancers such as basal cell carcinoma, squamous cell carcinoma and benign lesions such a molluscum contagiosum and pyogenic granuloma.
 SGc share a similar histological presentation to other cutaneous tumors, such as sebaceous adenomas, basal cell carcinomas (BCC), squamous cell carcinomas (SCC), and clear cell tumors.
 A high level of suspicion is extremely important to prevent treatment delay and increased mortality.

-Given the aggressive growth and pagetoid spread of SGc, full thickness biopsy with microscopic examination is required for definitive diagnosis of sebaceous carcinomas.
+Given the aggressive growth and pagetoid spread of SGc, a full-thickness biopsy with microscopic examination is required for definitive diagnosis of sebaceous carcinomas.
 A full thickness biopsy of the eyelid (in suspected periocular SGc) includes the skin, tarsus, and palpebral conjunctiva.
 Map biopsies, taken from distinct areas of the conjunctiva are recommended in cases exhibiting pagetoid spread in order to determine the extent of disease.
 Different markers and stains help differentiate sebaceous carcinomas from other cancers.
 These markers include lipid stains such as oil red O stain and Sudan IV, and immunohistochemical stains.

 Morphology

 SGc is classified based on histopathological presentation, including cytoarchitecture, cytology, and pattern of growth.
-The lobular variant is the most common histological pattern followed by papillary, comedocarcinoma and mixed.
+The lobular variant is the most common histological pattern, followed by papillary, comedocarcinoma, and mixed.
 Tumors may be also classified by differentiation, from poor to well differentiated.
 Well- and moderately differentiated sebaceous carcinoma tend to exhibit vacuolization within the cytoplasm of the tumor cells.
-This is known as sebocytic differentiation, where the vacuolization is caused by lipid containing cytoplasmic vacuoles that present as round clear areas in the cell.
-Periocular sebaceous gland carcinoma exhibits pagetoid (intraepithelial) spread, an upward growth of abnormal cells invading the epidermis, it is most often seen in the lid margin and/or conjunctiva.
+This is known as sebocytic differentiation, where the vacuolization is caused by lipid-containing cytoplasmic vacuoles that present as round, clear areas in the cell.
+Periocular sebaceous gland carcinoma exhibits pagetoid (intraepithelial) spread, an upward growth of abnormal cells invading the epidermis.
+It is most often seen in the lid margin and/or conjunctiva.
 Periorbital SGc also presents with multicentric origins, in the upper and lower eyelids, increasing the risk of local recurrence.